wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ### Removal via Signed Request

 PowerAuth Standard RESTful API has a default endpoint `/pa/v3/activation/remove` for an activation removal.
-This endpoint uses a authorization code verification for looking up the activation to be removed.
+This endpoint uses a authentication code verification for looking up the activation to be removed.
 The benefit of this method is that it is already present in both PowerAuth SDK for Android and PowerAuth Standard RESTful API - nothing has to be programmed.
 Also, the user does not have to be logged in to use it.
 However, the user has to authenticate using 2FA with either password or biometric authentication.

 Use the following code for an activation removal using a signed request: